sokolhessnerlab/sokolhessnerlab.github.io/index.md

 ### 2. Data Files

 While GitHub is for scripts, functions, documentation, etc (and communication around those), the lab's **data should not be put on GitHub**.
 Instead please use the University of Denver's shared secure drive space for all data.
 There are two drives - the "S" drive and the "R" drive.
 Please email Peter with your name@du.edu address to be added to those drives.
-Peter will send you the file sharing addresses for those drives and help you connect to them.
+Peter will communicate with department admins to get you added to these drives.
+If you're unsure how to connect to them, ask any current lab member (including Peter).

 These drives also have some non-GitHub based resources (PDFs of helpful textbooks, etc.).